 How to find Bluetooth Settings in Windows 11

-For instance, you can quickly check if your Bluetooth adapter is recognized by Windows 11 by looking for the Bluetooth section within the ‘Devices’ menu.
+You can quickly check if Windows 11 sees your Bluetooth adapter by looking for it under the ‘Devices’ section in Settings.

 Open Settings, click Bluetooth & devices, then click Devices.
 Scroll down and select More Bluetooth settings to access advanced options for your Bluetooth adapter.